-Based on the mychannel LifecycleEndorsement policy, the Fabric Chaincode lifecycle will require a majority of organizations on the channel to agree to the chaincode definition before the chaincode can be committed to the channel.
+By default, the Fabric Chaincode lifecycle requires a majority of organizations on the channel to successfully commit the chaincode definition to the channel.
 This implies that we need to approve the papernet chaincode as both MagnetoCorp and DigiBank to get the required majority of 2 out of 2.
-Open a new terminal window in the fabric-samples and navigate to the folder that contains the DigiBank smart contract and application files:
+Open a new terminal window in the fabric-samples and navigate to the older that contains the DigiBank smart contract and application files:

-(digibank admin)\$ cd commercial-paper/organization/digibank/ source digibank.sh
+(digibank admin) \$ cd commercial-paper/organization/digibank/ source digibank.sh